nham/wabbo/blog/2014/22aug_on_bananas.md

     }
 ```

 To understand this properly, know that `critPos` is the equivalent of `suffix` from the glibc code.
-It's similar, but not quite the same.
-Also there were no comments to explain what it was doing, but I tried replacing that check with this:
+The check is similar, but not quite the same.
+This is checking whether (using the same notation as before) `needle[:suffix] == needle[(n - suffix):]`, where `n` is the length of the needle.

+I wondered what would happen if I changed the line in the Rust code to use the same logic from glibc, like so:

 ```rust
     if needle.slice_to(critPos) == needle.slice(period, period + critPos) {